caseyquintin/DataEntryAPI/README.md

 ✅ When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
 (5/9/2025) ❓ Cascading DDs are still malfunctioning if changed too quickly // seems to be working okay as of 5/10 ✅ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
-(5/10/2025)
+(5/10/2025) ✅ Allow for blank fields to be tabbed through without setting values.
+(5/12/2025)

 ***Single Edit***
 ✅ If field is cleared, old value remains instead of being submitted as NULL.
 (5/9/2025)